datcuandrei/current-config/README.md

 # My current config

 This configuration is for i3wm.
 I have currently switched to GNOME.
+My GNOME configuration is pretty much default, the only extension I have installed is Pop Shell.

 ### i3-gaps
 <img src="https://raw.githubusercontent.com/datcuandrei/current-config/main/config.png" width=70% height=70% />